cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

   end
 ```

-Other examples of BGP dependency issues we ran into on XR that did not exist on Nexus:
+Other examples of BGP dependency issues we ran into on IOS XR that did not exist on Nexus:

  - To configure an address family, we first needed to set the bgp router-id
  - To configure an address family under a vrf, we first needed to set the rd for that vrf

 #### <a name="other">Other differences</a>

-Each feature will be different, so it there will almost certainly be unique changes needed to support XR for a particular feature.
+Each feature will be different, so it there will almost certainly be unique changes needed to support IOS XR for a particular feature.
 For bgp neighbor, that included the following:

- - XR does not support bgp neighbor addresses in the prefix/len format ("2.2.2.2/24"), so we had to skip those in the minitest on XR.
+ - IOS XR does not support bgp neighbor addresses in the prefix/len format ("2.2.2.2/24"), so we had to skip those in the minitest on IOS XR.
- - XR only supports a single encryption type for the password attribute (simply specified as "encrypted", which is actually "md5").
-We updated the node_utils API to fail with a `Cisco::UnsupportedError` if an encryption type other than md5 is specified on XR (and updated the minitest to match).
+ - IOS XR only supports a single encryption type for the password attribute (simply specified as "encrypted", which is actually "md5").
+We updated the node_utils API to fail with a `Cisco::UnsupportedError` if an encryption type other than md5 is specified on IOS XR (and updated the minitest to match).
- - XR supports three transport connection modes (active-only, passive-only, both), while Nexus only supports two (passive-only, both) through the `transport_passive_only` attribute.
+ - IOS XR supports three transport connection modes (active-only, passive-only, both), while Nexus only supports two (passive-only, both) through the `transport_passive_only` attribute.
 We added a new `transport_passive_mode` attribute that accepts all three types.

 ## Conclusion